-This supplement to investors forms part of and should be read in conjunction with the current Prospectus in force for Wellington Management Funds (Luxembourg) III SICAV (the "Umbrella Fund").

-All capitalized terms contained herein shall have the same meaning in this Supplement as in the Prospectus unless otherwise indicated.
+This Additional Information document forms part of, and should be read in conjunction with the Prospectus of WELLINGTON MANAGEMENT FUNDS (LUXEMBOURG) dated 22 July 2024.
+All capitalized terms herein contained shall have the same meaning in this Additional Information document as in the Prospectus, unless otherwise indicated.

 The material herein supplements any other materials (whether informational, marketing or offering) provided to you (the "Fund Documents") in connection with your prospective investment in a private fund (the "Fund").
 The Fund Documents do not constitute an offer or invitation (i) in any place in which, or to any person to whom, it would be unlawful to make such an offer or invitation; or (ii) in any place in which the person making the offer or invitation is not qualified to do so.
-The distribution of Fund Documents and the offering of shares, interests or units (hereinafter "shares") may be restricted by law in certain jurisdictions.
+The distribution of Fund Documents and the offering of shares, interests or units (hereinafter "units") may be restricted by law in certain jurisdictions.
 The information below is for general guidance only and it is the responsibility of any prospective investor to comply with applicable securities laws and regulations.